Wireless fax can be done in a number of ways depending on the technology you have available.

 These fax services act a virtual fax machine and allow you to send and receive faxes through email, an app, or a web interface.

-With a cellular wireless connection, there is no way to turn a smartphone into a cellular “modem” that a traditional fax machine can be plugged into.
-As well, there is no software that will make a smartphone “act” like a direct replacement for a fax machine, sending and receiving faxes over the same phone line as the cellular phone number.
+With a cellular wireless connection, there is no way to turn a smartphone into a cellular “modem” that connects to a traditional fax machine.
+As well, no software will make a smartphone “act” like a direct replacement for a fax machine, sending and receiving faxes over the same phone line as the cellular phone number.

 Method 2 – WiFi wireless (from the computer)

 Computer, tablet, and smartphone users who want to fax wirelessly over a WiFi connection can do so through an online fax service the same way as in Method 1 (Cellular wireless).
-Most online fax services can be accessed from anywhere the internet can be accessed.
+The Internet is used to access most online fax services.

-Another option is that there are some connected fax machines that can be faxed to wirelessly over a WiFi network from a computer, smartphone, or tablet.
+Another option is that some connected fax machines can be faxed to wirelessly over a WiFi network from a computer, smartphone, or tablet.

 These connected fax machines still need a physical connection to a land-line phone line – the “wireless” portion is the WiFi connection between the computer and the fax machine.